maxXufeiWang/CDBackEnd/README.txt

 		from werkzeug.utils import secure_filename

 		import shutil
-		import os

-		import pymysql
-		import redis

 	This script using Flask, Flask_Session, and Werkzeug to handle web requests.
-	Also, Shutil and OS are used to handle file OS.
+	Also, Shutil are used to handle file OS.

-	MySQL and Redis are used for zip file uploading.
-	Configuration:
-		Redis: 127.0.0.1:6379
-		MySQL: localhost:3306(self-defined username and password needed)

-	To change default config, you can find lines of code like below in "framework.py": app.config['SESSION_REDIS'] = redis.Redis(host='127.0.0.1', port=6379)
-		db = pymysql.connect(host="localhost", user="root", db="maxWang", password="sinocbd", port=3306)

 	# algEngine.py
 	## no new dependency

-	The actual computation happens in the following function: def normalize_chance(self, chances)
+	The actual computation happens in the following function: def check_for_chance(self, libraries)

 Hot to run:
 	1. Make sure you installed all needed dependent libraries.